Wide Range of Industry and Subject Matter Experience

 - Business and administrative experience

 - Service work

-While I am based in New York and Vancouver, much of my technical writing experience has involved working with development teams located in multiple geographical regions in the US and throughout the world, including Europe, India, and China.
+While I am based in New York, much of my technical writing experience has involved working with development teams located in multiple geographical regions in the US, Canada, and throughout the world, including Europe, India, and China.

-I am a member of both the New York Metro and Canada West Coast chapters of the STC.
+I am a member of the New York Metro chapter of the STC.
 I was the president of the Society for Technical Communication Canada West Coast chapter for 2008-2009.
 It was a very vibrant and exciting year for the chapter, which had been faltering the year before due to lack of volunteers to keep things running.
 The year ended on a high note, with the chapter winning the STC Pacesetter Award for using technology to serve our members.